-Study plan for MAMN-GFKLI Climate dynamics, spring 2021
+Study plan for MAMN-GFKLI Climate dynamics, fall 2021

 The master's programme leads to the degree Master of Science in Meteorology and Oceanography.
 It is a two year programme (120 ECTS credits).